About Counseling with Rebecca in South Windsor CT & Online in NY

 1. How long have you been doing this?
 What are your degrees and credentials?

-Let’s get the details and acronyms out of the way!
+Let’s get the details and acronyms out of the way.
 I graduated with my masters degree in Marriage & Family Therapy at Central Connecticut State University in 2001.
 After graduation, I continued to work at my internship agency and went on to earn my LMFT license in Connecticut in 2003.
 I was fortunate to have the experience of working with all sorts of clients - men, women, children, couples, and families - many of them struggling with poverty, substance abuse, sexual abuse, and/or domestic violence.
 I went on to work at an outpatient hospital clinic and at an agency that provided in-home therapy for adolescents and their families before opening my own private practice in Connecticut in 2005.
-There, I began to work primarily with anxious, stressed out individuals to help clients find peace in their relationships and their lives.
-In 2017, I began to plan a move to Albany, and I obtained my New York license in 2017, going on to open my current practice, specializing in helping men and women in the Capital District let go of anxiety and begin to love their lives.
+I began to work primarily with anxious, stressed out individuals to help clients find peace in their relationships and their lives.
+I'm also licensed in New York State.
+Most recently, I earned a certification in Telemental Health & Digital Ethics allowing me to see clients virtually in both Connecticut and New York.

 2. How do sessions work?